Updated January 2023

 MOAs help “connect the dots” between patients, nurses, doctors, and specialists.
 That’s why good MOAs are always in demand.

 Considering this career and wondering about employment options?
-In this post, we break down three very common medical office administration jobs and salaries.
+In this post, we compare three very common medical office administration jobs and salaries.

 Medical Office Job #1: Medical Office Assistant